avalonmediasystem/avalon-aws/README.md

-    5. Ensure that the SolutionStackName specified in the templates directory points to a currently supported version, e.g.  "64bit Amazon Linux 2017.03 v2.6.3 running Tomcat 8 Java 8" run "rake audit_solution_stacks" from within the slee to get a list of currently available EC2 instance versions.
+    5. Ensure that the SolutionStackName specified in the templates directory points to a currently supported version, e.g.  "64bit Amazon Linux 2017.03 v2.6.3 running Tomcat 8 Java 8" run "rake audit_solution_stacks" from within the repo to get a list of currently available EC2 instance versions.
 	  ^This script will audit all the template files and suggest version changes for the solutionstacks.